LlmKira/Docs/docs/en/dev/basic.md

 ```

 Note that this is a sync decorator, if your function is asynchronous, you can call utils.sync.

-> TODO sends errors as log alerts where they should go.

 ### 🍩 Routing communication